ossamasgr/MLops-DigtRe/read/README.md

 ### Pipelines

+#### Dev

-* .pipelines/Dev/Build_and_Deploy.yml : pipeline triggered when the code is merged into **master** .
-Deploys the model to ACI
+* `.pipelines/Dev/Build_and_Deploy.yml` : Build the model and push it to Azure container registry(ACR) and then deploy it to ACI
-* .pipelines/Dev/delete-dev.yml : pipeline triggered when .pipelines/Dev/Build_and_Deploy.yml started and delete the ACI-DEV after 24 hours
+* `.pipelines/Dev/delete-dev.yml` : pipeline triggered when .pipelines/Dev/Build_and_Deploy.yml started and delete the ACI-DEV after 24 hours

-* .pipelines/mlops/extract_Prepare.yml :
-* .pipelines/mlops/generate_artifacts.yml : pipeline .
-* .pipeline/Prod/prod-deploy-to-aks.yml :
-* .pipelines/QA/Deploy-to-QA.yml :
-* .pipelines/QA/Manual-qa-aci.yml :
+#### QA

+* `.pipelines/QA/Deploy-to-QA.yml` : deploys the trained model to Azure Container Instance
+* `.pipelines/QA/Manual-qa-aci.yml` : Deploys a specific version of a model to Azure Container Instance

+#### PROD

+* `.pipelines/Prod/prod-deploy-to-aks.yml` : deploys the trained model to Azure Kubernetes Services

 ### ML Services